JacksonLawrence1/aws-blender-farm/README.md

 ###

-You MUST set an IAM role so that the EC2 instances can access the s3 bucket.
+You MUST set an IAM role (LabRole ideally) so that the EC2 instances can access the s3 bucket.